sciZer0/7/v/README.md

 ***Technologically, votes are transactions.***

 ***The Solana blockchain, at its best times, processed about 30 million transactions per day, at the peak, 65 million, and is already capable of over 400 million — with the potential to process 60 billion transactions per day in the future.
-So massive votings aren't any problem now in terms of technology.***
+So massive votes aren't any problem now in terms of technology.***

 ***Plus, Garbage-Collecting technologies help reduce the blockchain's storage of no longer used/maintained data.***